bhowiebkr/PrintNC_conf/README.md

-# printnc_mesa_config
+# Howard's PrintNC configuration

-These are my PrintNC config files with hardare:
+Hello, these are my PrintNC CNC machine config settings.
+I'm using QT Dragon HD with a Mesa 7i76e and a tool height sensor.

-- Mesa 7i76e
-- Slightly smaller than a standard build